BroadbandForum/usp-test/07-websocket.md

 1. Configure the controller to reject new WebSocket connections.
 2. Terminate the underlying TCP connection on the existing WebSocket connection.
 3. Wait for the EUT to attempt to establish a WebSocket connection.
-4. Configure the controlle to accept new WebSocket connections.
+4. Configure the controller to accept new WebSocket connections.
 5. Wait for the EUT to attempt to establish a WebSocket connection.

 ### Test Metrics